 A general rule of thumb when it comes to selecting a breeder is that if you’re not happy with them, you won’t be happy with the puppy, so choose wisely!

 - Loyal Labradors White English Puppies (Mora, MN)

 One good thing about adopting an adult dog is that what you see is what you get.
 Also, they are a lot cheaper!

 White Labradors are rare to find at a shelter.
 They are a popular option because they are appealing, and who can resist?
 If you’ve got your heart set on adopting, here are a couple of shelters you can try:

 - Heart of Texas Lab Rescue (Austin, TX)

 Who Should Get a White Lab dog?

 Labradors are for dog lovers looking for a best friend that will also get along with any family pets they might have.
 They aren’t the best guard dogs, although they’ve been known to bark at the occasional stranger.

-Since White Lab puppies have a small potential for turning darker, if you’re dead set on a White Lab, you should adopt instead of buying to mitigate that risk.
+Since White Lab puppies have a small potential for turning darker, if you’re dead set on a White Lab, you should adopt one instead of buying one to mitigate that risk.